mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 a SD card to store the OS, so you will need one SD card (1 GB or larger) per BeagleBone Black.

 !!!
 It is possible to use this tutorial with any physical device, as long as you have integrated Mender with it.
-In this case you cannot use the test images we provide in this tutorial, but you need to build your own images as described in [Building a Mender Yocto Project image](../../Artifacts/Building-Mender-Yocto-image).
+In this case you cannot use the test artifacts we provide in this tutorial, but you need to build your own artifacts as described in [Building a Mender Yocto Project image](../../Artifacts/Building-Mender-Yocto-image).

 ### Network connectivity